Aalyahmonday/ytbplus/Building.md

 ![Screen Shot 2](https://user-images.githubusercontent.com/52943116/168122339-cfa388cb-4956-48cc-a4d5-cfba22612bbf.png)

 ✔︎ That's it!
 Grab a coffee ☕️ The process might take several minutes.
 The IPA is stored in `./uYouPlus/packages`

-***

-# Method 2: Azule
-**Not recommended: some features of uYouPlus will be missing if you use Azule_**
-1. Setup [Azule](https://github.com/Al4ise/Azule) on your machine (macOS/Linux/iOS).
-2. Download all the tweaks you want to inject.
-- [iOS Repo Updates](https://www.ios-repo-updates.com/) is a trust-able source. [cydownload](https://github.com/borishonman/cydownload) and [Windows Repo Tool](https://github.com/SarahH12099/Windows-Repo-Tool) are good alternatives.
-- The sideload version of iSponsorBlock.
-You can get it from [my fork](https://github.com/qnblackcat/iSponsorBlock) _(thanks @Luewii for his code!)_
-3. Don't forget to prepare the **decrypted** YouTube IPA. _(encrypted IPA will NOT work)_
-4. Run `azule -h` in any Terminal window and follow the instruction.